 One of the more interesting things about working out of your home is that you get a number of business visitors.
 I don’t receive visitors every day, so there is no need for a receptionist or anything that fancy.
 However, given that I don’t know these people most of the time and it would be a good idea to know they’re on my property, ensuring I know they’re coming up the driveway is a good idea.
 A friend of mine suggested I get in touch with a driveway contractor (click here to learn more about a concrete contractor) to find a gadget that would let me know when someone was coming up my driveway.
-Finally, I decided to get a driveway alarm installed, as this will for extra protection for the home.
+Finally, I decided to get a driveway alarm installed, as this would provide extra protection for the home.
 Plus, this could stop unwanted visitors from coming to the house and putting the family at risk.
 It is always best to be safe than sorry.

 After looking at quite a few of them in detail and trying out one other model that simply didn’t live up to the vendor claims, I purchased the Guardline Wireless Driveway Alarm.

 This particular product is a little more expensive than a few others on the market, but not unreasonably so.
 It has a number of features that makes it a better choice than the competition.
 For one thing, it has a longer wireless range than the others I looked at, about 1,000 feet.
 The signal from the remote sensors is quite strong in my house, so I can move the receiver just about anywhere and expect notification of someone coming up the driveway.

 I was also able to obtain sensors as a separate purchase.
 The system supports four different zones.
 Each zone has a separate sensor.
 The receiver displays a different light for each zone and you can also configure each zone to have a different sound.
 So, you don’t actually have to look at the receiver to know when someone is coming up the drive (or moving around on your property in general).